ozimmortal/commits/README.md

  -- There's a crying need for civility across the board.
 We need to and will come together in the name of Jesus.
 Thu Jan  9 23:00:27 2025

  -- People always tell you 'Be humble.
 Be humble.'
 When was the last time someone told you to be amazing?
 Be great!
 Be awesome!
 Be awesome!
 Fri Jan 10 00:00:44 2025

+ -- Have you ever thought you were in love with someone but then realized you were just staring in a mirror for 20 minutes?
+Fri Jan 10 01:00:27 2025